siemens/cmp-test-suite/tests_structured/Structure_TestSuite.md

 This document provides a high-level overview of the structure and organization of the test suite for the CMP (Certificate Management Protocol) implementation.
 The document categorizes test cases based on authentication methods, key pair generation methods, and the forms of requests used during enrollment as described in the RFC.

-For each form of request and variant, the document gives a brief dscription and lists the relevant sections of RFC 9483 that need to be referenced during testing.
+For each form of request and variant, the document gives a brief description and lists the relevant sections of RFC 9483 that need to be referenced during testing.

-Each topic corresponds directly with a test class and section in the file 'requirements.md'.
+Each topic corresponds directly to a test class and section in the file [Requirements](Requirements.md).

 TODO
-Still needing to be sorted in here:
+Still needs to be sorted here:
 - 4.3 Support Messages
 - 4.4 Handling Delay Delivery
 - fullly include Section 5